Anish-Reddy-K/webllm-browser-chat-template/README.md

 # WebLLM Chat Widget

-This is my repository, providing a basic, embeddable chat widget leveraging MLC AI's [WebLLM project](https://webllm.mlc.ai/) to run large language models (LLMs) directly in the browser.
-My contribution simplifies its integration, offers robust cache management, and externalizes configurations for a developer-friendly and "Good Citizen" application experience.
+This repository provides a basic, embeddable chat widget leveraging MLC AI's [WebLLM project](https://webllm.mlc.ai/) to run large language models (LLMs) directly in the browser.
+This repo simplifies its integration, offers robust cache management, and externalizes configurations for a developer-friendly and "Good Citizen" application experience.

 ## Features